SmartsquareGmbH/socket-io-redis-emitter/README.md

-# :construction: Kotlin Socket-Redis Adapter
+# :construction: Socket.io Redis Emitter

-This library allows you to easily publish notifications via `socket.io` from your kotlin backend.
-This is currently under construction and not production ready yet.
+This library allows you to easily publish notifications via `socket.io` from your java/kotlin/jvm backend.

-It must be used in conjunction with socket.io-redis.
-The current version is only tested with socket.io-redis@6 and socket.io@4.
+To be used in conjunction with the [redis adapter](https://socket.io/docs/v4/redis-adapter/).

 The emitter is also available in other programming languages: